 Has someone ever issued that challenge to you?
 You claim something.
 They don’t believe it and they want to see proof.
-The same is needed of your SEO.
+The same is needed for your SEO.
 Without analytics tools to measure your performance, it’s all just a bunch of nice claims.
 You don’t know what’s working for you and what isn’t.
 Without measurement, it’s impossible to achieve search engine optimization.

 You might get there but you won’t know it.